 Here is a video of someones experience with GAD

-2Obsessive Compulsive Disorder, AKA OCD
+Obsessive Compulsive Disorder, AKA OCD

 The following are needed to meet the criteria for OCD

-The presence of obsessions, compulsions or both
+The presence of obsessions, compulsions, or both

-Obsessions are defined as:Recurrent and persistence thoughts that are unwanted which cause anxiety and or distress and
+- Recurrent and persistence thoughts that are unwanted which cause anxiety and or distress and

-The individual tries to suppress or ignore such thoughts, urges or images or tires to neutralize them by completing a compulsion behaviour
+- The individual tries to suppress or ignore such thoughts, urges or images or tires to neutralize them by completing a compulsion behaviour

-Compulsions are defined by repetitive behaviours (eg handwashing) or mental acts (praying) that the individual feels driven to perform in response to an obsession and
+- Repetitive behaviours (eg handwashing) or mental acts (praying) that the individual feels driven to perform in response to an obsession and

 In reality these behaviours have no rational connection with preventing the anxiety or dreaded event (eg hand washing to prevent being hit by a car)

 The obsessions or compulsions are time consuming or cause significant distress which impacts the persons functioning in daily life